Pinafore/nlp-hw/sequence_buzzer/README.md

 You have to complete **buzzer.py**.
 There is a supporting file 'dataset_util.py' and it might be useful to go through it as well.
 A significant part of this assignment is to go through all the various functions and gain an understanding of how everything is working.
 The code you have to write is indicated via comments.
 Comments in the code also contain some examples for explanation.

-You'll turn in your code on the submit server (---when ready---).
+You'll turn in your code on the submit server.
 This assignment is worth 50 points.

 What you have to do
 ----------------